confidential-computing/governance/TAC/Meetings/2025/2025-06-26/CCC_TAC-Minute-2025-06-26.md

 ## Tech Talk Usama on Standardisation of Attested TLS Protocols
 Muhammad Usama Sardar (MUS) presented the Tech Talk on Standardisation of Attested TLS Protocols.
 Following the presentation, there was a Q&A session where attendees raised several questions.
-MUS effectively addressed all queries from the attendees.
+MUS effectively addressed all queries from the attendees.[Slide](./CCC_Tech-Talk_2025-06-26.pdf)

 ## TAC Maintenance